gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

       <link name="link"/>
     </model>

+In version 1.4 of the SDFormat specification, all sibling elements of the same type must have unique names.
-A model may contain multiple links with unique names:
+Here is an example model with multiple links with unique names:

     <model name="two_links">
       <link name="link1"/>